Caioflp/undergraduate-thesis/src/README.md

 ## To do

-* Keep translating the proofing and taking note of which assumptions must hold.
+* Keep translating the proof and taking note of which assumptions must hold.
 * Implement the ML version.
 * Try to estimate $ E[Y | Z] $ non parametrically, like Newey does